ESTRACK Cebreros webcam

 The outdoor webcam at ESA's Cebreros deep space tracking station was switched on in September 2005, shortly after the station's inauguration.
 It was upgraded in September 2018.

 The live Cebreros station webcam image is below.
 It will automatically refresh every 5 minutes.
 It runs 24 hrs per day, so if the image is very dark, it's night time in Spain!

 Access full-size versions

-Cebreros was completed in September 2005 after two years' construction by an industrial consortium led by the Canadian company SED Systems; Spanish firms Esteyco and Necso built the antenna tower infrastructure, and LV Salamanca was responsible for building refurbishment.
+Cebreros was completed in September 2005 after two years of construction by an industrial consortium, led by the Canadian company SED Systems.
+The Spanish firms Esteyco and Necso built the antenna tower infrastructure, and LV Salamanca was responsible for building refurbishment.